MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 ### To enable inventory sync

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Shopify Shop**, and then choose the related link.
-2. Select the Shop for which you want to synchronize invenotry to open **Shopify Shop Card** page.
+2. Select the Shop for which you want to synchronize inventory to open **Shopify Shop Card** page.
 3. Choose the **Locations** action to open **Shopify Shop Locations**
 4. Choose the **Get Shopify Locations** action to import all locations defined in the Shopify.
-You can see the in Admin -> Settings -> Locations.
+You can find them in the [**Locations**](https://www.shopify.com/admin/settings/locations) settings in your **Shopify admin**.
-5. Fill in the **Location Filter** if you want to include invenotry only from some locations.
-For example you can enter *EAST|WEST*, so only inventory from these two locations will will be available for sales via online shop.
+5. Fill in the **Location Filter** if you want to include inventory only from some locations.
+For example you can enter *EAST|WEST*, so only inventory from these two locations will be available for sales via online shop.
-6. Remove toggle from the **Disabled** field to enable invenotry sync for selected shopify locations
+6. Remove toggle from the **Disabled** field to enable inventory sync for selected shopify locations

 You can initialize synchronization of inventory in two ways.